tech64dd/HOITWC-Wii-Edition/README.md

-# How old is the Wii's CPU? - Wii port
+# How old is the Wii's CPU? - 3DS port

 Small app to tell you, based on the current system date and time, how old the Wii's CPU is.